macmanes-lab/protocols/RNATagSeq_polyA_first.md

   - Pipette out and discard clear solution
   - Wash: Add 200 uL fresh 80% EtOH without removing from magnet and incubate for 30 sec.
 Pipette off discard the EtOH.
   - Repeat 80% EtOH wash, and let air dry for 3min
-  - Elute DNA by adding 30 uL RNase/DNase free water, transfer to new tube.
+  - Resuspend beads in 30 uL nuclease free water
+  - Place on magnet for 2 minutes, and elute sample from beads, KEEEP supernatant!
+Transfer to new tube.

 **2nd Cleanup (1.5x SPRI) to remove the remaining adaptors**